Returning home from a hospital stay can be an uncertain time. To speed your recovery, follow these smart tips

-Before you leave the hospital, you will be given written instructions for any follow-up care.
-If not, ask your doctor or nurse if you need to keep an eye on indicators like signs of infection or weight changes.
+Before you leave the hospital, you will be given instructions for any special care.
+If not, ask your doctor or nurse if you need to keep an eye on indicators like weight gain or weight loss.
 Are there foods you should avoid?
-Are there medications that should be continued, changed, or stopped?
-When should you schedule your next doctor’s appointment, and with whom?
 If you have questions about your recovery plan once you’re home, don’t hesitate to call your doctor’s office.
-Your pharmacist can assist with any questions about medications and side effects to report to your doctor.
+Your pharmacist can assist with any questions about medications.

 Move a Little Every Day

-Some physical activity, such as short walks, can help you get back to your usual self.
-Based on your doctor’s direction, try to move a little every day after you come home, gradually increasing your daily activity.
+Some physical activity, such as short walks or spins on a stationary bike, can help you get back to your usual self.
+Based on your doctor’s direction, try to move a little a day or two after you come home, gradually increasing your daily activity.
 Take it slow, though.

 Resume Your Routine

-Chances are that a hospital visit has disrupted your sleep schedule.
+Chances are that a hospital visit has knocked your sleep schedule out of kilter.
 Resuming a normal sleeping routine will help you heal faster and feel better.
 Get back on your usual schedule as best you can, allowing yourself some downtime to rest in the midmorning and afternoon.